Noobz4Life/GMBots-Archived/README.md

 # Any bugs you currently know about?

-1. Pathfinding really does not work all that well.
+1. Pathfinding really does not work all that well, I have tried to fix some issues, but they will still sometimes walk into walls.